Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Reds

-Lourdes Gurriel Jr. -- 1-for-5 with a double in his last game -- will be in action for the Arizona Diamondbacks against the Cincinnati Reds, with Fernando Cruz on the mound, on August 26 at 8:10 PM ET.
+Lourdes Gurriel Jr. -- with a slugging percentage of .282 in his past 10 games (including zero home runs) -- will be in action for the Arizona Diamondbacks against the Cincinnati Reds, with Graham Ashcraft on the hill, on August 27 at 4:10 PM ET.

-He had a one-hit showing in his previous game (1-for-5) against the Reds.
+He had a hitless performance in his previous game (0-for-5) against the Reds.

 Lourdes Gurriel Jr. Game Info & Props vs. the Reds